AdobeDocs/commerce-pwa-studio/src/pages/integrations/pagebuilder/index.md

 ## How it works

-The framework executes on the client side to ensure compatibility with the various hosting options available for Magento Commerce.
+The framework executes on the client side to ensure compatibility with the various hosting options available for Adobe Commerce and Magento Open Source.
 The following video and subsequent flow diagram describes how the parts of the framework combine to render Page Builder components within the Venia app.

 <div style="position: relative; overflow: hidden; padding-top: 56.25%; border: 1px solid #ccc;">
    <iframe style="position: absolute; top:0; left:0; width: 100%; height:100%; border: 0;" title="Adobe Video Publishing Cloud Player" src="https://video.tv.adobe.com/v/31596t2/?enable10seconds=on&hidetitle=true&quality=9&speedcontrol=on" frameborder="2" webkitallowfullscreen mozallowfullscreen allowfullscreen scrolling="no"></iframe>